Synthird/trigonometric-reciprocal-identities/README.md

 # Trigonometric reciprocal identities

-Trigonometric reciprocal identity methods that return radians as doubles.
+Trigonometric reciprocal identity methods that return radians.

 These methods are currently available in: